 Explanations in theoretical physics that have developed since Einstein have provided a vocabulary and a diagrammatic way of considering the nature of our experience, by expressing each moment as an ‘Event’ in space/time.
 From each event a cone of light widens into the future and another into the past.
 The ‘elsewhere’ is all that lies outside these cones and cannot be experienced at, or influenced by the ‘Event’.

 A similar concept was symbolically portrayed in the classical world by the Janus figure.
 With two faces, the Janus looks to past and future, presiding over beginnings, gateways and doorways.
 So we can envisage the stream of humanity passing through the gateway of the present from the past into the future.

-The 2014 Here, There and the Elsewhere tour expands the project to create new work for each of the five venues.
-It has involved collaboration with long term residents and primary school children in the production of video works inspired by their local environments.
-Opportunities for participation are being increased through gallery talks and practical workshops for schools.
-By becoming involved with the project, local people can value the role of their memories and thoughts in the appreciation of the unique visual characteristics of their own environments whilst seeking shared perspectives in space and time with other places in the eastern counties of England.
+The 2014 Here, There and the Elsewhere tour expanded the project to create new work for each of the five venues.
+It involved collaboration with long term residents and primary school children in the production of video works inspired by their local environments.
+Opportunities for participation were increased through gallery talks and practical workshops for schools.
+By becoming involved with the project, local people came to value the role of their memories and thoughts in the appreciation of the unique visual characteristics of their own environments whilst gaining shared perspectives in space and time with other places in the eastern counties of England.